scicloj/pocket/README.md

 - **Pipeline caching** — chain cached steps into pipelines with automatic provenance tracking
 - **Storage policies** — `:mem+disk` (default), `:mem` (no disk I/O), or `:none` (identity tracking only)
 - **DAG introspection** — `origin-story` reconstructs the full computation graph; `origin-story-mermaid` renders it as a flowchart
-- **Thread-safe** — concurrent derefs of the same computation run it exactly once
+- **Thread-safe** — concurrent uses of the same computation run it exactly once
 - **Configurable** — cache directory, eviction policy, and storage mode via `pocket.edn`, environment variables, or code

 ## General info